bruce/lacquer/README.md

 We can support multiples, too:

-    # inside the DSL definition
+    # in the DSL definition
     on :people do |photo, *names|
       names.each do |name|
         photo.add_person(name)